Land Your Jam.

 It’s how the work is led.

-Inevitable progress is not driven by effort—it emerges from a different internal orientation.
+Inevitable progress is not driven by effort—it emerges from strengthening three key capacities.

-Inevitable progress is governed by a small set of leadership resolutions.
+Inevitable progress is governed by three leadership resolutions.

 A leader of creative work rejects an output-above-all mentality.
-They design for flow instead of demanding it through rigid structures and expectations.
+They design a structure that pulls the work forward instead of one that requires them to constantly push it forward.

 “The process is really what you have to love.” — Ava DuVernay

-A leader of creative work moves from thick-skinned bravado into calm courageousness.
+A leader of creative work moves from second-guessing and thick-skinned bravado into clear, calm courageousness.
 They know that creative safety doesn’t mean playing it safe.

 “Freedom lies in being bold.” —Robert Frost

-A leader of creative work does not dishonor themselves in the pursuit of progress.
-They preserve access to their own guidance and wisdom through inner solidarity.
+A leader of creative work does not deplete themselves in the pursuit of progress.
+They preserve access to their own guidance and wisdom, and the connection to their creativity remains strong.

 “Delight is a litmus test for what is life-giving.” — John O’Donohue